- History Major Requirements

 Completion of Core Curriculum requirements.

 At least 24 credit hours in history, 16 of which must be taken at the 300 or 400 level.
 At least one of those classes must be a 400-level class.
-History courses should be drawn from at least two of the four areas of study: the United States; Europe; Asia, Africa, Latin America; and Comparative, Thematic, Global.
+History courses should be drawn from at least two of the four areas of study: the Americas; Europe; Africa & Asia; and Comparative, Thematic, Global.

 A grade of C- or better must be received in each course of the minor and the cumulative grade-point average of courses used to satisfy the minor must be at least 2.0.